-A Guide for Students and Parents
+A Guide for Students, Parents, Policy Makers and Journalists

 1 U.S. Department of Education, Office of Postsecondary Education, “The Incidence of Crime on the Campuses of U.S. Postsecondary Education Institutions,” p.
 5, http://www2.ed.gov/finaid/prof/resources/finresp/ReportToCongress.pdf